 Sentence #1: restate the thesis by making the same point with other words (paraphrase).

-Sentence #2-4: review your supporting ideas; summarize arguments by paraphrasing how you proved the thesis.
+Sentence #2-4: review your arguments; summarize them by paraphrasing how you proved the thesis.

 Sentence #5: connect back to the essay hook and relate your closing statement to the opening one; transit to human nature to impress a reader and give them food for thought.

 “Change your life for the better – go get a dog.”